 Why Develop Self Awareness?

 As you develop self awareness you are able to make changes in the thoughts and interpretations you make in your mind.
 Changing the interpretations in your mind allows you to change your emotions.
 Self awareness is one of the attributes of Emotional Intelligence and an important factor in achieving success.
+Studies have shown a high degree of self awareness in successful CEO’s.

 Self Awareness in Relationships